 What Legacy Will You Leave Behind?

-In most organisations, financial performance is a key measure of success.
+In most organizations, financial performance is a key measure of success.
 It guarantees their survival, enables investments, and keeps investors flocking.
 Yet, research shows that 35% of a CEO’s legacy is defined by financial performance, with the remaining 65% by non-financial criteria.

 Stakeholders, employees are not entirely creatures of logic.
 Emotions often take the lead, including in the apparently most rational decisions.

 Let’s focus on employees.
 Sure, a job is a breadwinner, and employees prefer to work in a well-managed, successful business that in an ailing one.
 Yet, it doesn’t mean that they enjoy working for brilliant robots.
-What makes them tick, what gives them the positive energy is not (only) a brilliant annual report – most of them don’t even read them – but a sense of using their full potential, growing their skills, working on and for something that makes sense, bonding with inspiring people and being recognised, not only financially.
+What makes them tick, what gives them the positive energy is not (only) a brilliant annual report – most of them don’t even read them – but a sense of using their full potential, growing their skills, working on and for something that makes sense, bonding with inspiring people and being recognized, not only financially.